57Esther/Climate-Change/README.md

 Changes made to the forked repository can be merged with the original repository via a pull request.

+- ## Credits.

+ - ### Content.
+   - All content was written by Oluwaseun Adeoye
+   - The structure of the home page was discuss with my mentor and I decided on the finish looks and colours.
+   - The structure of the gallery page was similar to the "Love Runing" page.
+I followed the same step to create my gallery page and added other features.
+   - The sign-up page was created from reading up and looking at other project on github and youtube.

+ - ### Media.
+   - All images were sourced from [Freepik](https://www.freepik.com), [logo] (https://logo.com/)and [Unsplash](https://unsplash.com).

-- ## Acknowledgements
+- ## Acknowledgements.
    - My mentor, Oluwaseun Owonikoko, for the helpful feedback on every detail of the website.
    - Iris Smok, My facilitator for her help and support.
    - Oscar Bartrand, For his help and support.
-   Pri Dom, For his help and support.
+   - Pri Dom, For his help and support.
    - My husband Joseph, for his daily continuous support and for testing the website across our mobile devices.
    - Slack community, as the first help to ask when I encountered a problem.